evilkim/cygwin-setup/README.md

 # cygwin-setup
-Track Cygwin package requirements for development environment on Windows
+Cygwin development environment configuration using Git Bash to bootstrap.